theaniketraj/pulse/README.md

 ## Show Your Support

-If you find Pulse helpful, please consider:
+If you find Vitals helpful, please consider:

 - Starring the repo on GitHub
 - Sharing with your team